 skip to content

-Both Faculty and also Doctoral Researchers at CIPIL engage with most of the principal subject areas of intellectual property (IP) and information law (IL) including copyright (e.g. Prof. Lionel Bently, Dr Christina Angelopoulos, Dr Henning Gross-Ruse Khan), confidentiality (e.g. Prof. Lionel Bently, Dr David Erdos), data protection (e.g. Dr David Erdos, Ann Kristin Glenster), defamation (e.g. Dr David Erdos, Laura Hannan), patents (e.g. Dr Kathy Liddell, Dr Henning Grosse-Ruse Khan, Dr John Liddicoat), misuse of private information and common law privacy more generally (e.g. Dr David Erdos, Dr Jeff Skopek), trade marks (e.g. Prof Lionel Bently, Dr Jennifer Davis) and unfair competition (Dr Jennifer Davis).
+Both Faculty and also Doctoral Researchers at CIPIL engage with most of the principal subject areas of intellectual property (IP) and information law (IL) including copyright (e.g. Prof. Lionel Bently, Dr Christina Angelopoulos, Dr Henning Gross-Ruse Khan, Dr. Poorna Mysoor), confidentiality (e.g. Prof. Lionel Bently, Prof. David Erdos), data protection (e.g. Prof. David Erdos, Dr. Jennifer Cobbe), defamation (e.g. Prof. David Erdos), patents (e.g. Prof. Kathy Liddell, Prof. Henning Grosse-Ruse Khan), misuse of private information and common law privacy more generally (e.g. Prof. David Erdos, Prof. Jeff Skopek), trade marks (e.g. Prof Lionel Bently, Dr Jennifer Davis) and unfair competition (Dr Jennifer Davis).
 This breadth enables CIPIL to contribute to research within a wide-range of these two sub-disciplines and links strongly to our teaching at both Tripos and LLM levels.

 At the same time, most of our research falls within one or more of five cross-cutting themes within IP and IL and it is through these themes that much of the commonality of CIPIL’s research can be found: